18jreid/CS3450_PuttPutt_Group6/README.txt

 Installation Notes
 ----------------------------------------------------
 - Django has built in functionality to run the server from the command line.
-To run the website, use the command "python manage.py runserver"
+To run the website, use the command
+	$ python manage.py runserver

 - If you want to use a specific IP address, this will need to be specified in DjangoFramework/settings.py under the IP section of code.
-To use the specific IP, use the same command before but with the desired IP and port "python manage.py runserver 192.168.0.1:8080"
+To use the specific IP, use the same command before but with the desired IP and port
+	$ python manage.py runserver 192.168.0.1:8080
 ----------------------------------------------------